 - Export as little 3D geometry as possible from Revit.
 It typically isn't possible to export only what is vital to running lighting calculations but one should try to achieve this goal.

 - Export the 3D geometry as ACIS Solids, NOT the default Polymesh.
-This KB Article contains information on how to export geometry from Revit as ACIS Solids.
+The PDF attached below contains information on how to export geometry from Revit as ACIS Solids.

 - If possible, open the DWG file in AutoCAD and delete and/or simplify as much as possible to further reduce the model to only what is necessary for the lighting calculations.

 - During import, if there are any Layers containing entities that don't need to be imported, deselect those Layers so the data isn't imported.
 This is something that can be done in AutoCAD, too, by disabling the Layer(s) while editing the DWG file.